antvis/Graphin/packages/graphin/docs/quick-start/index.en-US.md

 ## 06. Good analysis components can improve user analysis efficiency

-With the deepening of business, users have more and more analysis demands.
-Simple canvas and graphic element operations can no longer satisfy users' analysis demands:
+As the business deepen, users possess more analysis demands.
+The simple canvas and graphic element operations no longer satisfy users' analysis demands, for example:

-- For example, the operation of nodes is not limited to clicking nodes.
+- The operation of nodes is not limited to clicking nodes.
 It is also necessary to mark nodes, drill down data, delete, and reverse selection.
 At this time, you need a right-click menu component.
-- For example, data classification needs to be marked with contour components or legends
+- Data classification needs to be marked with contour components or legends

 Graphin summarized 26 analysis components according to the guidance in the white paper "AntV Graph Visual Analysis Solution".

 <code src='./demos/components.tsx'>

-## 07. Precipitating these product solutions, maybe you can use them
+## 07. Precipitating these product solutions, maybe you could use them

-If you have the patience to see here, then we can talk about business together.
-The application of graph visual analysis in different business fields actually has some points in common.
-For example, in the knowledge graph and financial risk control, there is a core product function, the former is `knowledge reasoning`, the latter is `risk detection`, because in these scenarios, the main use is the data analysis method of drilling down.
-The special point of drilling down graph data is that it is not only a dynamic process of data, but also a dynamic process of layout.
-The exploration problem of dynamic graphs is the first business pain point problem solved by the Graphin team.
-Now we abstract this problem as a combination of two technical solutions of `data-driven + progressive layout`, hoping to help everyone's business.
+If you have read up to this point, we will discuss more about business application in this section.
+There are several similarities found in the application of graph visual analysis in different business fields.
+As an example, in the knowledge graph and financial risk control, there is a core product function, the former is `knowledge reasoning`, the latter is `risk detection`.
+In these scenarios, the drill-down analysis i used.
+It required dynamic process of both data and layout.
+The exploration challenges of dynamic graphs are the first business problem solved by the Graphin team.
+We abstract this problem as a combination of two technical solutions of `data-driven + progressive layout` and hope to provide assistance in everyone's business.

 <code src='./demos/node-expand.tsx'>

-In addition to dynamic map layout, large map exploration is also a common requirement in business.
-Adopting louvain algorithm aggregation, using Combo capability or node aggregation display mode, combined with MiniMap small map navigation, fish-eye magnifying glass, can initially meet the exploration needs of large maps.
-This piece of [DEMO can refer to](https://antv.vision/graphin-docs/graphin/case/geamaker)
+In addition to dynamic map layout, large map exploration is a common requirement in business.
+By adopting louvain algorithm aggregation, using Combo capability or node aggregation display mode, combined with MiniMap small map navigation, fish-eye magnifying glass, can initially meet the exploration needs of large maps.
+Refer this [DEMO](https://antv.vision/graphin-docs/graphin/case/geamaker) for more information.

-The above is all the content of our quick start: through the fragmentary small DEMO, we have basically seen a basic capability of Graphin:
+The above sections are all the contents for our quick start: through the fragmentary small DEMO, we have demonstrated a basic capability of Graphin:

 - Support the rendering of two different data structures: tree map and net map.
 - Built-in multiple layouts, support sub-map layout, incremental layout, layout switching.
-- There are combination specifications for nodes and edges, and style customization is supported.
+- Combination specifications for nodes and edges, and style customization are supported.
-- Support the introduction of interactive behavior combinations: Currently, 9 common interaction behaviors have been completed to meet our daily interaction needs.
+- Support the imports of interactive behavior combinations: Currently, 9 common interaction behaviors have been completed to meet our daily interaction needs.
-- Built-in rich analysis components, currently 6 commonly used components have been completed: right-click menu ContexMenu, tooltip, minimap navigation MiniMap, legend component Legend, fisheye magnifier FishEye, contour component Hull.
+- Built-in rich analysis components, currently 6 commonly used components have been completed: right-click menu, tooltip, minimap navigation, legend component, fisheye magnifier, contour component.
 There are 26 components in total.
 - Accumulate product functions from business types, such as dynamic map exploration and big map exploration.

 If you are still interested, you can continue to read the in-depth exploration part, which will introduce you to Graphin's extension mechanism and component customization mechanism, as well as GraphinStudio that we will focus on next.